 Due to the size of the event we ask that you be mindful of your fellow runners so all participants have a great experience!

 SEED YOURSELF APPROPRIATELY.
 What does seeding mean?
-Basically we ask that each runner knows how fast you run a mile, than you can “seed” yourself accordingly at the start which will ensure you are running with women of similar pace.
+Basically we ask that you know how fast you run a mile so you can “seed” yourself accordingly at the start, which will ensure you are running with women of similar pace.
 For example, if you run on average a 9 minute mile pace, look for the 9 min mile sign at the starting line.
 Also, listen to the announcer.
-She will be calling out the paces at the start.
+They will be calling out the paces at the start.